 3. Sight financial documents demonstrating the student’s financial capacity to study at UNSW along with supporting documentation and personal statements.

 4. If satisfied with the conditions set out in the GS interview & checklist, download a copy of the GS Declaration.
-(If the student is a citizen of India or Pakistan and is currently residing in their home country, download the GS Assessment and Financial Declaration Form), Co-sign with the student, stamp with your agency stamp and upload to the Apply Online portal.
+If the student is a citizen of India or Pakistan and is currently residing in their home country or a citizen of African countries (excluding South Africa) and is currently residing in Africa (excluding South Africa), download the GS Assessment and Financial Declaration Form, co-sign with the student, stamp with your agency stamp and upload to the Apply Online portal.

 5. UNSW will proceed with the application assessment and notify of an outcome accordingly.